walkerlala/bignum/README.md

         // Construction using string value.
         //
-        // This interface would trigger assertion on overflow or error.
+        // This interface would throw exception or trigger assertion on overflow or error.
         // User who want explicit error handling should use the assign(..) interfaces. constexpr Decimal(std::string_view sv);
         constexpr Decimal(const char *s);